vanessaklee/ecto/README.md

 ## Starting ecto

-Ecto looks in 2 places for connection information on start-up.
-It first checks `:application.get_env(:ecto, :uri)` for a uri.
+Ecto comes with a simple_one_for_one supervisor which can be supervised in an application supervision tree.
+Calling `Ecto.Supervisor.start_link` will start it up just as you'd exptect.
+Once the supervisor is started, calling `Ecto.Supervisor.start_child uri` will start a supervised connection pool.

+A connection pool can also be started with `Ecto.Pool.start_link [uri]`.
+If no uri is provided, ecto will try to find one in `:application.get_env(:ecto, :uri)`.
 If nothing is found there, Ecto uses the value found in `Sytem.get_env("ECTO_URI")`.
 Ecto will ungracefully fail to load if no valid uri is found.

-A valid uri takes the form of `ecto://user:passwor@host/db?size=x&overflow=y`.
+A valid uri takes the form of `ecto+postgres://user:passwor@host/db?size=x&overflow=y`.

 ## Testing ecto